volumio/docs/docs/00_User_Manual/03_Stream_audio_to_volumio.md

 ## Stream audio to Volumio
-Volumio usually uses music it founds locally (internal memory, USB disk, ...) or on the network (Spotify, web radio, DLNA server, ...).
+Volumio usually uses music it finds locally (internal memory, USB disk, ...) or on the network (Spotify, web radio, DLNA server, ...).
 But it is also able to receive an audio stream directly from devices connected on the local network, such as a smartphone or a computer: in this case, Volumio acts as a renderer, and uses 2 protocols: [UPnP/DLNA](https://en.wikipedia.org/wiki/Digital_Living_Network_Alliance) or [AirPlay](https://en.wikipedia.org/wiki/AirPlay).

 ### UPnP - DLNA
-* Volumio is a UPnP Media Renderer front-end for MPD (the Music Player Daemonlistening used in Volumio), thanks to [upmpdcli](https://www.lesbonscomptes.com/upmpdcli/)
+* Volumio is a UPnP Media Renderer front-end for MPD (the Music Player Daemon used in Volumio), thanks to [upmpdcli](https://www.lesbonscomptes.com/upmpdcli/)
 * This is implemented by default, and nothing needs to be configured on Volumio side